Dauie/libft/README.md

 #### ft_strmap:

-Function applies *f(char) to every character in array and creates a fresh string to store the return of *f() on each character.
-Function returns a pointer to new string.
+The function applies *f(char) to every character in the array and creates a fresh string to store the return of *f() on each character.
+The function returns a pointer to the new string.

 #### ft_strmapi:

-Function applies f*(unsigned int, char) to every character in array and creates fresh string to store the return of *f() on each character.
+Function applies f*(unsigned int, char) to every character in array and creates a fresh string to store the return of *f() on each character.
-Function returns pointer to the fresh string.
+The function returns a pointer to the fresh string.

 #### ft_strequ:

-Function does lexicographical comparison between string one and string two.
+The function does a lexicographical comparison between string one and string two.
 Function returns (1) if strings equal, else returns (0).

 #### ft_strnequ:

-Function does lexicographical comparison of strings for n byres.
+The function does a lexicographical comparison of strings for n byres.
 Function returns (1) if strings are equal, else returns (0).

 #### ft_strsub:

-Function allocates memory equal to size of s, and copies n bytes.
+The function allocates memory equal to size of s, and copies n bytes.
 Return copy of s.

 #### ft_strjoin:

-Function allocates memory equal to the size of the combined lengths of the strings and returns the string one and string two concatenated and null-terminated.
+The function allocates memory equal to the size of the combined lengths of the strings and returns the string one and string two concatenated and null-terminated.
 Returns result or NULL.

 #### ft_strtrim:

-Function allocates memory equal to the size of the given string without space at the beginning or end, then copies the string without space at the beginning or end.
+The function allocates memory equal to the size of the given string without space at the beginning or end, then copies the string without space at the beginning or end.
 Returns the trimmed string, or NULL.

 #### ft_strsplit:

-Function takes in a string, separates it into entities according to the delimeter c and returns list of arrays. if no c, list is composed of single array.
+The function takes in a string, separates it into entities according to the delimiter c and returns a list of arrays. if no c, the list is
+composed of a single array.
 Return new array or NULL.

 #### ft_itoa:

-Function takes int n converts it to a character string and returns new array of chars.
+Function takes int n converts it to a character string and returns a new array of chars.

 #### ft_putchar:

-Function puts single character to the standard output.
+Function puts the single character to the standard output.

 #### ft_tbldup:

-Function receives a char** and a length. ft_tbldup will then allocate a new memory space the same size as the table given, copy over the contents, and return a pointer at the beginning of the new table.
+The function receives a char** and a length. ft_tbldup will then allocate a new memory space the same size as the table given, copy over the contents, and return a pointer at the beginning of the new table.